isadri/inception/README.md

 So what was happening in the background here?
 Firstly, Docker checked locally for the **debian** image.
 If it can't find the image on our local Docker host, it will reach out to the Docker Hub registry, and look for it there.
 Once Docker has found the image, it downloaded the image and stored it on the local host.
 Docker then used this image to create a new container inside a filesystem.
 The container has a network, IP address, and a bridge interface to talk to the local host.
 Finally, we told Docker which command to run in our new container, in this case launching a Bash shell with the `/bin/bash` command.
 When the container had been created, Docker ran the `/bin/bash` command inside it, and the container's shell was presented to us.
+ 4. the `--name` flag gives the container a name in place of the automatically name that Docker generates, in our case we use `container_1` as the container name.

 > [!NOTE]
 > When you run this command the first time in your Docker host, Docker will not find the image in your Docker host, and it will grab it from Docker Hub (the default registry), and then downloaded it.
 But, if you run the same command again, Docker will find the image in your Docker host, and it will create the container directly, without downloaded the image again.
 You can see it in action.
 Run the same command again, and you will notice that the container executed much faster.